 ActivePresenter provides three types of variables which are True/False, Text, and Number.
 If you haven’t known what they are yet, please refer to this tutorial to see a complete overview of variables in ActivePresenter 8.
-In today’s tutorial, I am guiding you through how to use True/False variable to control the next button, which is quite a common task in designing an eLearning course.
+In today’s tutorial, I am guiding you on how to use the True/False variable to control the two states (or sides) of a flashcard.

 1. Create True/False Variables

 A flashcard consists of two sides, front and back; and if you click on one side, the other side will show up.
 For that to happen, you need to use a variable for each state and change the variable from true to false whenever the flashcard is clicked.
 For details, do the following:

 - Click the plus button to add a new variable.

 - Select True/False type with the initial value is true.

 - Give the variable a name and then save it.

 For more information about adding variables, please see How to Add Variables in eLearning.